Current

 Power BI

 Company and product names referenced on this page are trademarks of their respective owners and are used solely to describe common software categories and operational workflows.
+Category references describe DestrierOS coverage boundaries, not claims of full vendor parity unless the named replacement sprint and final gap audit have accepted that claim.

 Operating model